Polymeal

 The Polymeal is a diet-based approach to combatting heart disease, proposed in December 2004 by Oscar Franco, a Colombian public health scientist at the University Medical Centre in Rotterdam, Netherlands.
 Franco and his colleagues suggest the "Polymeal" as a natural alternative to the "Polypill", a multi-drug-based strategy for reducing heart disease.
 The researchers used the same technique in the polypill paper: a statistical "meta-analysis" which combined the results of many previous studies.
 The paper, appearing in the BMJ's traditionally light-hearted Christmas issue, may be regarded as somewhat satirical, as noted in responses in the journal.

 History

 The study claims that adherence to the polymeal diet would delay the average onset of heart attack by nine years among men and by eight years among women.
 Because cardiovascular disease is the #1 cause of mortality in first-world nations, this delay of heart failure would increase the average lifespan of men by six years and women by 5.5 years.

-The researchers combined several food items already known to reduce the risk of heart disease:
+The researchers combined several food items: